 Treatment for a frozen shoulder

-To gain access to members only content including – Treatment for a frozen shoulder, Become a Member.
+To gain access to detailed, evidence based treatment for a frozen shoulder, Become a Member.

 Already a Member?

 Most cases of frozen shoulder tend to settle after a number of months.
 In severe cases, symptoms may be present for 18 months or longer.
 Usually the painful stage of a frozen shoulder lasts 2 – 6 months.
 The frozen phase approximately 4 -12 months, whilst the thawing phase may last an additional 4 – 18 months.

 In some cases, patients may experience ongoing and permanent restriction in movement following completion of all three stages.
 However, most cases of frozen shoulder will have a good outcome.

 Contributing factors to the development of a frozen shoulder